 All of the methods you mention have been and continue to be used to manufacture magnets.
 Some small ones may be stamped out of sheet metal.
 Others may be cut from blocks of metal.
 Others still may be poured into molds.

 Refrigerator magnets are probably made of molten plastic with iron powder mixed in, poured on a flat surface, and then cut into rectangular (or other) shapes.
 The magnetization procedure usually involves heating up the magnet and then cooling it off with an external magnetic field applied.

 The magnetic force will reduce while placing opposite poles around the magnet, only when the magnetic field of opposite poles is several times larger than the magnet itself, the reduction will be evident.

 Only when fully charged, the magnetic force can be achieved completely.

 6. Design of magnetic circuit

-Different magnetized direction, the magnetic force is different.
+In different magnetized directions, the magnetic force is different.
 For a cylinder magnet, magnetic force by axial-magnetized is stronger than diameter-magnetized.